 Shareowner engagement is an essential aspect of corporate governance.
-We are receptive to shareowner engagement, and we are committed to transparency and proactive interactions with our investors
+We are receptive to shareowner engagement, and we are committed to transparency and proactive interactions with our investors.

 Our management team participates in numerous investor meetings throughout the year to discuss our business, our strategy and our financial results.
 These meetings include in-person, telephone and webcast conferences, as well as headquarters and facility visits within the United States and in key international locations.
 In addition, our lead independent director meets with our largest shareowners to answer questions and to provide perspective on the Company's culture and governance practices.
+We inform our board through the Compensation Committee and our Nominating and Corporate Governance Committee about our conversations with key investors concerning our executive compensation and governance practices.
+Our directors carefully consider feedback from institutional investors and other shareowners.
+The Compensation Committee also annually engages an independent compensation consultant to review executive compensation trends that may be important to our investors.